 Chief Minister Punjab Sardar Usman Buzdar on Monday chaired a meeting at his office about the reforms in the school education sector.
-Minister School Education Murad Raas, Secretary School Education Sara Aslam and others attended the meeting.
+Minister of School Education Murad Raas, Secretary of School Education Sara Aslam and others attended the meeting.

 The meeting was told that 1227 schools have been upgraded by the incumbent Punjab government without spending any penny and the notification has also been issued.
-The CM told the participants that 606 girls schools and 621 boy schools will be upgraded in the province and added that 3315 surplus teachers of elementary schools will continue to serve in the upgraded schools.
+The CM told the participants that 606 girls’ schools and 621 boy schools will be upgraded in the province and added that 3315 surplus teachers of elementary schools will continue to serve in the upgraded schools.

 The CM announced that more than one lakh students will benefit from up-gradation of elementary schools to secondary level.
 The elementary schools, consisting of nine classrooms and six teachers, will be upgraded and the secondary schools will be upgraded to higher secondary level in the second phase, he added.

-Murad Raas told that SOPs for schools are being devised.
+Murad Raas said that SOPs for schools are being devised.
 The students will be given masks.
 Handwashing arrangements and availability of sanitizers will also be ensured in schools, he added.
 Meanwhile, PEF partner schools’ 50 per cent dues, up to the month of May, have already been paid.

 One thousand classrooms have also been constructed in different schools in various districts.
 Under this project, a total of two thousand classrooms will be built.
-Meanwhile, a Daanish school will be soon inaugurated in Vehari district, the minister further said
+Meanwhile, a Daanish school will be soon inaugurated in Vehari district, the minister further said.